Jewish Action

 Jewish Action is an American Orthodox Jewish magazine published by the Orthodox Union.

-The magazine generally presents a Modern Orthodox viewpoint, and covers "topics of interest to an international Orthodox Jewish audience... [including] articles "related to current ongoing issues of jewish life and experience, human-interest features, poetry, art, music and book reviews, historical pieces and humor...
+The magazine generally presents a Modern Orthodox viewpoint, and covers "topics of interest to an international Orthodox Jewish audience", including articles "related to current ongoing issues of jewish life and experience, human-interest features, poetry, art, music and book reviews, historical pieces and humor".

-Published since 1940, it is printed quarterly, with a special Passover issue.
+Published since 1940, it is published quarterly, with a special Passover issue.
 Its regular quarterly editions have a mail readership of 50,000, and its Passover issue has a distribution of 100,000.
 Though generally sold via mail subscription, it is also distributed through retail stores and food outlets throughout North America.

-A 148-page "The Jewish Action Reader" book was published in 1995.
+A 148-page book The Jewish Action Reader was published in 1995.

 The magazine's website contains PDF copies of previous issues dating back to 1998.

 As of 1984, Mordechai Schiller was the editor.
 Rabbi Matis Greenblatt was the literary editor.
 The editor was Nechama Carmel as of 2011.